 Merchant structures – Import project owner buys LNG, regasifies, and sells to consumers.

-The government can participate through the national oil company or directly.
-Its support is vital for the investors to get proper approvals.
+The government can participate in the national oil company or directly.
+Its support is vital for investors to get proper approvals.
 Investors also need support to gain access to the country’s natural gas resources.
 Other roles include:

 3 Financing Options